 If you have one of ESP32 development boards listed below, click on provided links to get you up and running.

 If you have different board, move to sections below.

-The quickest way to start development with ESP32 is by installing prebuild toolchain.
-Pick up your O/S below and follow provided instructions.
+The quickest way to start development with ESP32 is by installing a prebuilt toolchain.
+Pick up your OS below and follow provided instructions.

 We are using

-~/esp directory to install prebuild toolchain, ESP-IDF and sample applications.
+~/esp directory to install the prebuilt toolchain, ESP-IDF and sample applications.
 You can use different directory, but need to adjust respective commands.

 Once you are done with setting up the toolchain then go to section Get ESP-IDF.

-Once you have the toolchain (that contains programs to compile and build the application) installed, you also need ESP32 specific API / libraries.
+Besides the toolchain (that contains programs to compile and build the application), you also need ESP32 specific API / libraries.
 They are provided by Espressif in ESP-IDF repository.
 To get it, open terminal, navigate to the directory you want to put ESP-IDF, and clone it using

 git clone command: